-The Hamburg Institute for Social Research is calling applications for up to Three PhD Scholarships – Monetary Orders in Capitalist Modernity.
-Scholarships are available for international students.
+The Hamburg Institute for Social Research is calling applications for up to Three PhD Positions– Monetary Orders in Capitalist Modernity.
+The studentships are available for international students.

-The scholarships will be awarded for innovative project ideas that deal with empirical cases to critically engage in these theoretical debates and seek to articulate independent positions.
+The financial aid positions will be awarded for innovative project ideas that deal with empirical cases to critically engage in these theoretical debates and seek to articulate independent positions.

 - Applications Deadline: November 18, 2018